Spring Hunting is Around the Corner

 $15 Juniors (25 years old and younger)

-Social Memberships are available for $50 for our friends that don’t ride, but are interested in participating in other Hunt activities and being part of the club.
+For our friends that do not ride, but are interested in participating in other Hunt activities and being part of the club.

-Remember, Wentworth Hunt is an ALL-Volunteer hunt.
-All our members are expected to get involved and volunteer to help with our various fund-raisers, territory preparation, Hound walking, etc. There are so many different areas in which to get involved.
+Remember, Wentworth Hunt is an ALL Volunteer hunt.
+Members are expected to get involved with hunt activities and volunteer to help with our various fund-raisers, territory preparation, Hound walking, etc. There are many different ways in which to get involved.
 It is truly a very rewarding part of being a hunt member, and helps you to get the most out of your membership.
-We very much appreciate all our wonderful members and volunteers, and are looking forward to a great 2017!

 Land Conservation is Vital To Foxhunting